Minkowski Theory: Introduction

 We will show how computation of Pic A leads to point addition on the elliptic curve.
 For each maximal ideal , write for its image in Pic A. Recall that points correspond bijectively to maximal ideals .

 Suppose is not a unit.
-Then if and only if can be represented by a linear function in X, in which case
+Then taking as a complex vector space, if and only if can be represented by a linear function in X, in which case

 for some .